comob-project/snn-sound-localization/paper/sections/science.md

 While we were developing our DDL-based method, a paper introducing synaptic delays using dilated convolutions with learnable spacings (DCLS) was published [@hassani2023dilated;@hammouamri2024learning], prompting us to explore this approach as well.
 This method also relies on interpolation and is very similar to the DDL method, serving as a generalization for synaptic delays.
 It uses a 1D convolution through time to simulate delays between consecutive layers.
 The kernels include a single non-zero weight per synapse, which corresponds to the desired delay.
 This method co-trains weights and delays.

-We found that both methods performed well and eliminated the artificial phase delays introduced in the basic model.
+We found that both methods performed well and eliminated the artificial phase delays introduced in the basic model, although the DCLS reached a lower level of error overall.

 ## Detailed inhibition-based model